 - Robbery: Robbery law was outlined in this post, and you can see there are distinct differences between robbery crimes and theft or burglary.
 Perhaps the greatest difference is the involvement of threatened use of immediate force, violence, or fear of injury that exists within the legal definition of robbery.

 If you or someone you care about has been charged with a robbery offense, it is vital that you contact an experienced criminal defense attorney today.
 Penalties and consequences are severe and life changing.
 You will need a knowledgeable attorney with experience and expertise to challenge your case effectively.
-Contact us as quickly as possible so we may begin advocating for you and working arduously to achieve the best possible outcome in your case.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.